bitcoin-dot-org/Bitcoin.org/README.md

     rvm use default

-(Note: you can use a different default Ruby, but you if you ever change your default Ruby, you must re-run the `gem install bundle` command described below before you can build the site.
+(Note: you can use a different default Ruby, but if you ever change your default Ruby, you must re-run the `gem install bundle` command described below before you can build the site.
 If you ever receive a "eval: bundle: not found" error, you failed to re-run `gem install